By Jes Mason, Heidi Lee, Thea Gribilas and Sarah Tomlinson

 Last week, children’s shoes were placed at the foot of the statue to commemorate the lives of the 215 children found.
 The statue was also painted with phrases such as “racist,” “215” and “shame.”

 After the statue fell, protesters took turns writing phrases like “murderer” and “go to hell” at the base of the statue.

 One protester climbed up on the pedestal where the statue previously stood and held up the Karoniaktajeh Louis Hall unity flag, which was created in 1974.

 The face of the statue was also covered by a unity flag, with a pair of red shoes placed on top of it.

 Hours later, near midnight on Monday, the statue was beheaded using power tools.
-A small group of protesters marched to Harbourfront with the head, where they shared experiences of colonial violence and held a ceremony with smudging, singing and drumming.
+A small group of protesters marched to Harbourfront with the statue’s head, where they shared experiences of colonial violence and held a ceremony that featured smudging, singing and drumming.

-Protestors then tied a rope through the head, dropped it into the lake to “cleanse” it and retrieved it from the water after.
-They said they intend to take the head to 1492 Land Back Lane.
+Protestors then tied a rope through the head, dropped it into the lake to “cleanse” it and retrieved it from the water.
+They said they intended to take the head to 1492 Land Back Lane.

-In a statement from Ryerson Today, university president Mohamed Lachemi said “the statue will not be restored or replaced.”
+In a statement posted to Ryerson Today, university president Mohamed Lachemi said “the statue will not be restored or replaced.”

-“We are relieved no one was injured in the process,” Lachemi’s statement reads.
+“We are relieved no one was injured in the process,” Lachemi said in the statement.